RnbWd/gulp-strip-comments/README.md

 This API differs from the original.
 Explicity set options.safe to *false* if you want to turn off this feature.
 See [decomment](https://github.com/vitaly-t/decomment#api).

+##### options.space ⇒ Boolean

+* `false (default)` - remove comment blocks entirely
+* `true` - replace comment blocks with white spaces where needed, in order to preserve the original line + column position of every code element.

+NOTE: When this option is enabled, option `trim` is ignored.

 ##### options.trim ⇒ Boolean
 * `false (default)` - do not trim comments
 * `true` - remove empty lines that follow removed full-line comments

+NOTE: This option has no effect when option `space` is enabled.

 ### strip.text([options]) ⇒ String

-CSS is the most frequent example of where this method is to be used.
+This method is good for any text file that uses syntax `//` and `/**/` for comments, such as: `.CSS`, `.CPP`, `.H`, etc.

-Please note that while comment blocks located inside `''`, `""` or \`\` are not removed, the same as for JSON or JavaScript, you should not use this method for JSON or JavaScript, as it can break your regular expressions.
+Please note that while the same rules apply for the text blocks (`''`, `""` and \`\`), you should not use this method for JSON or JavaScript, as it can break your regular expressions.

 ### strip.html([options]) ⇒ String

-It instructs the library not to parse or validate the input in any way, rather assume it to be HTML, and remove all `<!-- comment -->` entries from it according to the `options`.
+Instructs the library not to parse or validate the input in any way, rather assume it to be HTML, and remove all `<!-- comment -->` entries from it according to the `options`.

 ## License